bihor/fp_newsletter/Documentation/ChangeLog/Index.rst

 Version 2.0.0: with the new setting languageMode you can define the language of the entries.
 There is now a new behavior when L>0.
 Furthermore the setting email.dontAppendL is new.
-Confirmation emails can now be send by enabling them with the setting email.enableConfirmationMails.
+Confirmation emails can now be send by enabeling them with the setting email.enableConfirmationMails.
 The translate-viewhelper can now be used in the email-templates.
 Name and salutation can be used now in the email-templates.
 More FlexForms.